babarrett/mitosis-docs/mitosis-devvm.md

 The "tool chain" includes git, the gcc-arm compiler, and the OpenOCD programming software that uses the ST-LINK V2 to flash the wireless modules.

 Based off, but with added detail, reversebias README.md at: [https://github.com/reversebias/mitosis](https://github.com/reversebias/mitosis)

 ### Nordic SDK:

 * Download **SDK v11** by going to:
 [https://developer.nordicsemi.com/nRF5\_SDK/](https://developer.nordicsemi.com/
-nRF5\_SDK/) (I found that the reversebias code does not compile with the current v12 SDK.)
+nRF5\_SDK/) (I found that the reversebias code does not compile with the current v12 SDK.
+Looks like one of the .h files is in a different directory)
 * **If** you want to try working with the **current** Nordic SDK use a browser to go to [the Nordic page](https://www.nordicsemi.com/eng/nordic/Products/nRF5-SDK/nRF5-SDK-v12-zip/ 54291) selecting and downloading the latest SDK (12.3.0 August 2017).
 This ends up in your ~/Downloads folder.
-You'll want to replace "11" with "12" in the following instructions if you want to go that route.
+You'll need to replace "11" with "12" in the following instructions if you want to go that route.
 There will be other changes you need to do to get it to work which are beyond the scope of this document.
 Really, starting with v11 is simpler.